City, University of London

 - Applicants whose first language is not English must have achieved at least 6.5 in IELTS or a recognised equivalent

-- Applicants must not be currently registered as a doctoral student at City University London or any other academic institution
+- Applicants must not be currently registered as a doctoral student at City, University of London or any other academic institution

 How to Apply